 Disclaimer: This article offers general information and is not intended as legal or professional advice.
 You should consult with legal counsel regarding your specific situation.
-While the information presented is believed to be factual and current as of August 2, 2021, its accuracy is not guaranteed, and it should not be regarded as a complete analysis of the subject discussed.
+While the information presented is believed to be factual and current as of January 19, 2022, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subject discussed.

 Charitable gaming and raffles regulatory guidance for Ohio

 The state of Ohio defines a raffle as a game in which one or more prizes are won by one or more persons who have purchased a raffle ticket.
 The winners of the raffle are determined by drawing a ticket stub or other detachable section from a receptacle containing ticket stubs or detachable sections corresponding to all tickets sold for the raffle.

 Overview of regulatory guidance for online charitable gaming-based fundraisers in Ohio

 Are charitable on-site electronic and online raffles legal in Ohio?

 Yes, the state of Ohio authorizes the conduct of online and electronic raffles for qualifying non-profit organizations.

 What types of lottery programs can be run in Ohio?